Adolescent Gynaecology at UCLH

 - Vaginal discharge

-If you have been referred with issues around periods, we will often send out a letter to your GP with suggestions on medications to try and blood tests to do.
+If you have been referred because of period problems, we will often write to your GP with suggestions for medications to try and any blood tests that may help.

 We also see young people and adults with rarer gynaecology issues including differences with how their body developed before birth or with puberty.